Read Smith’s UPDATED plans as of August 5, 2020,

 Employees & off-campus students: Stay away from campus and call your healthcare provider.

-- On-campus students who develop symptoms should contact the Schacht Center for Health and Wellness at 413-585-2250.
+- Students approved to be in residence on or near campus who develop symptoms should contact the Schacht Center for Health and Wellness at 413-585-2250.
 Employees who develop symptoms should be tested immediately by their primary healthcare provider.

-- On-campus students and student-facing staff and faculty will be tested for COVID-19 on arrival to campus and retested on a regular basis, at no cost, up to twice per week.
+- Students approved to be in residence on or near campus and student-facing staff and faculty will be tested for COVID-19 on arrival to campus and retested on a regular basis, at no cost, up to twice per week.
 Students living locally off-campus who wish to take part in on-campus activities must follow the on-campus testing protocol.

-- On-campus students and employees will be asked to monitor their health on a daily basis and must follow COVID-19 response protocol if they display any symptoms related to COVID-19.
+- Students approved to be in residence on or near campus and employees will be asked to monitor their health on a daily basis and must follow COVID-19 response protocol if they display any symptoms related to COVID-19.

 - Students or student-facing employees who develop symptoms should be tested immediately by a local health-care provider.